tnt-coders/reaper-guitar-pro-sync/README.md

 * On Windows, VSCode needs to be started from Developer PowerShell (or Command Prompt) for VS.
 * By default, VSCode builds a debug version of the plugin it by running `CMake: Build` or keyboard shortcut `F7`.
 * Install plugin with VSCode command `CMake: Install`.
-* Start REAPER, and new plugin and it's Action "tnt: GuitarProSync (on/off)" should show up in the Actions List.
+* Start REAPER, and new plugin and it's Action `tnt: GuitarProSync (on/off)` should show up in the Actions List.
 * Running the Action should give Guitar Pro the ability to control reaper when playing a song.\
 ## Debugging
 * Choosing between debug and release builds can be done with `CMake: Select Variant`.